 In 2021, Forte's readings showed horizontal deformation of less than 0.25-inches along the positive A and B axis.
 The deformation was highest within the first 16 feet of readings and tapered to 0 at the bottom of the hole (24 feet).
-In 2022, the data trendline matched the trendline in 2021, indicating no movement between the years 2021 and 2022.
-No action is needed immediately, and continuing monitoring should be performed.
+In 2024, the data trendline showed slight movement relative to the 2023 readings reporting a total movement of less than 2-inches from the baseline along the A-axis (movement of less than 1.5-inches further away from the baseline than the 2023 readings) and less than 1.5-inches along the B-axis (movement of less than 2-inches closer to the baseline compared to the 2023 readings).
+The total movement along the A-axis has increased slightly bringing it further away from the baseline and the movement in the B-axis brought it closer to the baseline when compared to the 2023 readings.
+Continuing monitoring should be performed.